Draft Rules for Mississippi River Corridor Critical Area

 The goal of the study is to identify how locally grown food-related uses are dealt with in the zoning ordinance and if there is a need to revise the code to remove any undue barriers.
 Staff reviewed national best practices to develop draft amendments for those topics that are appropriately addressed by zoning.

 The study is a part of an ongoing response to a 2009 City Council resolution requesting “necessary changes to City policy (including possible zoning, licensing/permitting, HRA/easement policies” in order to “facilitate a network of resources to support the production, distribution, and consumption of healthy and locally grown food.”

-District 1 Transportation Plan
+District 1 Area Plan